vg-json-data/sm-json-data/strats.md

 ### Come In With Temporary Blue

 A `comeInWithTemporaryBlue` entrance condition indicates that Samus must come in by jumping through this door with temporary blue.
 It is applicable to horizontal and vertical transitions.
 It has the following property:
-- _direction_: This takes two possible values "left" and "right", indicating the direction that Samus must be facing through the transition.
+- _direction_: This takes three possible values "left", "right", and "any", indicating the direction that Samus must be facing through the transition.
 It should be specified for all vertical transitions but not horizontal ones.

 A `comeInWithTemporaryBlue` entrance condition must match with one of the following exit conditions on the other side of the door: `leaveWithTemporaryBlue`, `leaveWithRunway`:

 - To match with a `leaveWithTemporaryBlue`, its `direction` properties must equal that of `comeInWithTemporaryBlue`, unless one of them is unspecified or "any".
 It has an implicit tech requirement of `canTemporaryBlue`.
 - A match with `leaveWithRunway` comes with implicit requirements: